Vice Dean for Faculty and Research; Director, Doctoral Programs; Professor of International Business

 Dr. Jiawen Yang received his Ph.D. from the Stern School of Business, New York University, MA and BA from the University of International Business and Economics, Beijing, China.
-He joined the George Washington University in 1994 and has been teaching courses in international finance, financial institutions management and modeling, and micro- and macro-economics in the global economy.
+He joined the George Washington University in 1994 and teaches courses in international finance, financial institutions management and modeling, and micro- and macro-economics in the global economy.
 He has also taught at New York University, Vanderbilt University, and London School of Economics.
 Dr. Yang received the GWSB Outstanding EMBA Faculty Award in 2008, the Professional MBA Outstanding Faculty Awards for Core and Elective Courses, the Outstanding Accelerated MBA Faculty Award in 2012, the World EMBA Outstanding Faculty Award in 2014 and 2017, and the Student Choice Award - Faculty Teaching for the Online Master of Business Administration in 2016.
 His current research focuses on international financial markets, monetary policy transmission, financial institution risk modeling and management, non-performing loans, exchange rate pass-through, and economic and financial development in Asia.
 His research has appeared in The Review of Economics and Statistics, Applied Financial Economics, Bank Accounting & Finance, Journal of Financial Research, Journal of Banking & Finance, Journal of Financial Services Research, and other academic journals.
 Dr. Yang is also author of many book chapters and coauthor of two books on economic sanctions.
 Dr. Yang has served as a consultant to financial institutions, multinational companies, U.S. government agencies, and international organizations.
 He joined the GW School of Business in 1994.

 World EMBA Outstanding Faculty Award, School of Business, the George Washington University, 2013.